Co-Authored by Sharath Patil

 Additionally, the amendment incorporates the Miscellaneous Tariff Bill (“MTB”) which would grant duty suspensions and reductions on various imports.
 The amendment also extends the Generalized System of Preferences (“GSP”), allowing imports to avoid duties on products imported from certain developing countries.
 For the full text of the amendment, please click here.

-Although the amendment passed the Senate with a broad and bipartisan support of 91-4, the full bill will be considered in the coming weeks.
-After the full bill passes in the Senate, it will need to pass the House of Representatives and then be signed by the President.
+Although the amendment passed the Senate with a broad and bipartisan support of 91-4, the full bill has passed the Senate.
+It must now pass the House of Representatives and then be signed by the President.
 We expect the bill to become law, although revisions are expected in the House.

 For a comprehensive understanding of all of the legislative and political developments pertaining to trade and customs, be sure to sign up for the webinar Trade Policy 201: 6 Months In – An Update on Biden & Congress on Trade on July 28.